-During 2020 the company continued its satisfactory underlying performance.
-The rents and management costs charged largely to VPK Packaging Limited in 2020 were achieved according to expectations and are projected to continue in a stable fashion in the coming years.
-In 2020 the company further strengthened its asset base by the purchase of the site of VPK Packaging's Wellington operations from a third party and it also completed the acquisition of Encase Ltd and Encase Properties Ltd in October 2020.
+During 2021 the company continued its satisfactory underlying performance.
+The rents and management costs charged largely to VPK Packaging Limited in 2021 were achieved according to expectations and are projected to continue in a stable fashion in the coming years.
+In 2020 the company further strengthened its asset base by the purchase of the site of VPK Packaging's Wellington operations from a third party and it also completed the acquisition of Encase Limited and Encase Properties Limited in October 2020.
+Encase Limited's trade was subsequently transferred to VPK Packaging Limited on 1st of July 2021.
+Similarly Encase Properties Limited's trade was transferred to VPK UK Holding Limited on 1st of July 2021.